gabrielorce/mlbookcamp2022-capstone2/README.md

 ## Model Deployment
 The deployment is done using a container and setting up AWS lambda function and API gateway, which were correctly set up.
 The model is created using Tensorflow; but for deployment, we will use tensorflow-lite.
 Therefore the model created in the previous step needs to be converted from the h5 format to the tflite format.
-Once we have the new, lighter model, we create the container that will host
+Once we have the new, lighter model, we create the container that will include the necessary files.
+The Dockerfile contains details of what is included.
+To build this dockerfile, execute the following command: docker build -t electronics-components-model .

+you can run it locally using this command:
+> docker run -it --rm -p 8080:8080 electronics-components-model:latest

+But ultimately, we actually upload the docker container when creating the AWS Lambda function and use it from within.
+The course states how to create this Lambda function in AWS via command line, but in my case I did everything through the graphical interface provided by AWS.

 ## Testing the model
 The application can be tested using the test.py file.
 It contains a call to the lambda function giving as input a URL of an image.
 Once executed it will return the component labels as well as the probability that what is shown in the image is one of them.